SatyaFullStackERP/CAPM-Student-Notes/README.md

 	• Work in a clean and focused space without affecting your main computer-The container is isolated from your host system, meaning no clutter or version conflicts on your local machine.

 	• Try things out freely—even if you break something, you can reset easily-Containers can be recreated instantly.
  	If something goes wrong, just rebuild the container and you're back to a clean slate.

-	*Share the same setup with teammates so everyone works in the same environment-Sharing the devcontainer.json and related files ensures all team members get the same dev environment, reducing "it works on my machine" problems.
+	• Share the same setup with teammates so everyone works in the same environment-Sharing the devcontainer.json and related files ensures all team members get the same dev environment, reducing "it works on my machine" problems.